luka-bacic/wordpress-workflow/README.md

 gulp
 ```

+That's it!

 This should open your default browser with the dev server.
-As you make changes to the files in the `prototype` (source files) directory, the dev server will inject CSS changes without reloading, and reload the page if you modify/add PHP, JS and image files.
+As you make changes to the files in the `prototype` (source files) directory, the dev server will inject CSS changes without reloading, and reload the page if you add or modify PHP, JS and image files.
 Leave this terminal open while you are working.
 When you are done press `CTRL + C` if you're on Windows and Linux, or `⌘ + C` on Mac.

-That's it, happy coding!
+Happy coding!

 ## Directory Structure